ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 `sourmash sketch dna` commands _at the same time_.

-This is actually pretty cool and is one of the more powerful practical features of snakemake: once you tell snakemake _what you want it to do_ (by specifying targets) and give snakemake the set of recipes, snakemake will figure out the fastest way to run it within the computational constraints you give it.
+This is actually pretty cool and is one of the more powerful practical features of snakemake: once you tell snakemake _what you want it to do_ (by specifying targets) and give snakemake the set of recipes telling it _how to do each step_, snakemake will figure out the fastest way to run all the necessary steps with the resources you've given it.

 In this case, we told snakemake that it could run up to three jobs at a time, with `-j 3`.
-We could also have told it to run more, but at the moment there are only three rules that can actually be run at the same time - `sketch_genomes_1`, `sketch_genomes_2`, and `sketch_genomes_3` - because the rule `compare_genomes` needs the output of these three rules to run, and likewise `plot_genomes` needs the output of `compare_genomes` to run.
+We could also have told it to run more jobs at a time, but at the moment there are only three rules that can actually be run at the same time - `sketch_genomes_1`, `sketch_genomes_2`, and `sketch_genomes_3`.
+This is because the rule `compare_genomes` needs the output of these three rules to run, and likewise `plot_genomes` needs the output of `compare_genomes` to run.
 So they can't be run at the same time as any other rules!

 ## Chapter 5 - visualizing workflows